valeria-va/ROS2_rUBot_tutorial_ws/Documentation/02_ROS2_tutorial.md

 You can create Publisher and Subscriber python files using speciffic templates.

 Before compilation we have to generate an **executable** from the python scripts you created:
-- In "setup.cfg": you will specify where do you install the node (install/ros2_tutorial/lib/ros2_tutorial).
+- In "setup.cfg": is specified where do you install the node (install/ros2_tutorial/lib/ros2_tutorial).
 This is already done by default.
 - In the **setup.py**: you have to add entry points for Publisher and Subscriber executables
     ```python
     entry_points={